-So here’s the thing… Never, ever trust more advanced riders when they tell you it’s a beginners’ trail!
+So here’s the thing… Never, ever trust more advanced riders when they tell you it’s a beginner’s trail!
 First, we all have differing views on what’s easy and what’s difficult.
-Also, the more you ride, the higher is your benchmark to compare easy trails against.
+Also, the more you ride, the higher your benchmark is to compare easy trails against.
 Lastly, a big factor is the type of bike you ride.
-Around here, most riders have full suspension bikes which, irrespective of your skills, will allow you to conquer harder trails.
+Around here, most riders have full-suspension bikes which, irrespective of your skills, will allow you to conquer harder trails.

-The first part of the trail (First – Bachalpsee – Grosse Scheidegg) was indeed all good and pleasant – a bit of uphill struggle to get to Bachalpsee, and then a long traverse to the saddle (pictured above).
+The first part of the trail (First – Bachalpsee – Grosse Scheidegg) was indeed all good and pleasant – a bit of an uphill struggle to get to Bachalpsee, and then a long traverse to the saddle (pictured above).
 The weather was beautiful, and further into the trail, we managed to get away from the swarms of tourists and hikers.
 A few pairs of observing eyes definitely won’t help with the confidence when you’re trying not to smash your face against the rocks.

 And then the downhill part came… Oh, my pretzel!
 How am I supposed to get down THAT?!
 Shock, despair, fear, frustration, anger and that overwhelming thought: “I can’t possibly do this!”
 I was terrified.
 Who would’ve thought that my first breaking point would be on my first ride?
 At this point, it was either me giving up or powering through one way or another.